zalando-nakadi/fahrschein/README.md

 **Note:** The implementations from spring framework don't handle closing of streams as expected.
 They will try to consume remaining data, which will usually time out when nakadi does not receive a commit.

-## Fahrschein compared to other nakadi client libraries
+## Fahrschein compared to other Nakadi client libraries

 |                      | Fahrschein                                                        | Nakadi-Klients        | Reactive-Nakadi         | Straw               |
 | -------------------- | ----------------------------------------------------------------- | --------------------- | ----------------------- | ------------------- |